s1lvaj/s1lvaj/README.md

 ## 👋 Hello there

-My name is João, I'm a portuguese software developer.
+My name is João, I'm a portuguese engineer.
 This github profile contains scripts that I find useful for my daily life and projects related to anything that I feel like learning on my free time, that being mainly scalable tools for:
 - learning and entertainment;
 - data ownership, safety and engineering;
 - physics simulations and visualization;